Addressing some common objections to generalized noncontextuality: Other common objections

-But now suppose that it is not a GPT system that is transmitted from the preparation to the measurement, but a classical system that encodes both $X$ and $A'$, a copy of $A$, as depicted in Fig.~\ref{twoways}(b).
-In this case, the experiment can still generate a conditional distribution $P(AB|XY)$ that describes the Popescu-Rohrlich correlations, but such correlations no longer witness the failure of a noncontextual ontological model.
-The reason that the realization of the correlations in Fig.~\ref{twoways}(a) exhibits nonclassicality but the realization of the {\em same} correlations in Fig.~\ref{twoways}(b) does not, is because the two realizations satisfy {\em different operational identities}.
-In the former case, the two effective GPT states on system $S$ that arise when one marginalizes over $A$ for the two possible values of $X$, namely, $X=0$ and $X=1$, are equal, and it is this operational identity that allows one to derive the noncontextuality inequality that is violated by the Popescu-Rohrlich correlations.
+Now suppose that the experiment is again of the prepare-measure variety.
+This time, however, suppose that it is not a nonclassical system (i.e., a ``boxworld'' system) that is transmitted from the preparation to the measurement, but a classical system that encodes both $X$ and $A$, as depicted in Fig.~\ref{twoways}(b) (here $A'$ denotes a copy of $A$).
+In this case, the experiment can still generate a conditional distribution $P(AB|XY)$ of the form of Eq.~\eqref{PRboxcorrs}, but such correlations no longer witness the failure of a noncontextual ontological model and hence no longer witness the impossibility of a classical explanation.
+The reason that the realization of the correlations of Eq.~\eqref{PRboxcorrs} in the context of the experiment of Fig.~\ref{twoways}(a) exhibits nonclassicality but the realization of the {\em same} correlations in the context of the experiment of Fig.~\ref{twoways}(b) does not, is because the two realizations satisfy {\em different operational identities}.
+In the former case, the two effective GPT states on system $S$ (one for each of the two possible values of $X$) that arise when one marginalizes over $A$ are equal, and it is this operational identity that allows one to derive the noncontextuality inequality that is violated by the correlations of Eq.~\eqref{PRboxcorrs}.
 In contrast, in the latter case, the two effective GPT states of the causal mediary $A'X$ are not the same (indeed, they are perfectly distinguishable, as $X$ takes a different value in the two states), and so the noncontextuality inequality just mentioned is not a constraint on this scenario, and its violation cannot support any conclusions about noncontextuality.

 We can now discuss some key surrounding issues.
 The objection above is primarily raised by researchers who favour the device-independent paradigm for demonstrating quantum-over-classical advantages in information processing.
 In a Bell scenario, the argument goes, one does not need to check any additional data to be sure that the observed statistics are nonclassical: one can check this from the observed correlations alone.
 It is often additionally claimed that this is a major advantage over tests of generalized noncontextuality.